wirelineio/wireline-openfaas-node8-template/README.md

 # Routes

+Proper request routing requires an OpenFaaS Gateway with these patches: https://github.com/openfaas/faas/issues/716

-Routes are constructed dynamically based on your `module.exports`.
+In the Wireline OpenFaaS template, routes are constructed dynamically based the `module.exports` of your handler.
-If `module.exports` is a function, it is assign a catch-all route  of `/*`.
+If `module.exports` is a function, it is assigned a catch-all route  of `/*`.

-If it is an object, a route is assign for each member that is a function.
+If it is an object, a route is assigned for each 'own' member that is a function.
-The name `root` is treated specially, and is assign to '/'.
+The name `root` is treated specially, and is assigned to '/'.

-For example, the following would have the routes '/', 'status', and 'test':
+For example, the following would have the routes '/', '/status', and '/test':

 ```
 module.exports = {